What is an anterior placenta?

 However, an anterior placenta can present certain challenges, so let’s cover the anterior placenta risks so you know what to expect:

 - It can “muffle” your baby’s movement, meaning you may feel those first kicks and jabs a little later than other mamas.

-- Finally, it can also result in some lower back pain.
+- Finally, it can also result in some lower back pain or back labor.

 Is labor more painful with anterior placenta?

 An anterior placenta usually won’t mean your labor and contractions are more painful than a posterior placenta.

 However, if you have a low-lying anterior placenta, a c-section may be recommended if baby is essentially blocking their exit route.